ShZil/network-utilities/Scanner/README.md

 [12:23] I organised the `gui.py` code a bit.
 "I think it's ready for integration with the core.
 Gonna eat breakfast and try to integrate!"
     - Possibly my last words.

+[16:18] Successful step in the right direction: abstracted the scan buttons.